 “Nobody ever outgrows Scripture; the book widens and deepens with our years.”

 Small group Bible studies are a vital part of fulfilling our mission of “leading people everywhere to a devoted relationship with Jesus.”
 Our two main goals are to connect and change.
 We want to build relationships, and we want to grow our faith in knowledge and fruitful service.
-Two studies are currently meeting at Creekside with appropriate precautions with respect to COVID-19.
+At least two studies are currently meeting at Creekside with appropriate precautions with respect to COVID-19.

 WEDNESDAY NIGHTS 6:30-8:00

-A women’s group meets Wednesday nights at Creekside from 6:30 to 8pm studying 2nd Peter.
+Ann Carter is leading a women’s group in a study of 2nd Peter.
 Child care will be provided as needed, using a rotating schedule of the women participating the study.
 Any questions, contact Ann Carter.

-Alec Packer is Leading up a men’s Bible study the book of Genesis.
+Alec Packer is heading up a men’s Bible study the book of Genesis.
 If you are interested in joining or have any questions, please contact Alec.

 We offer a New Camper Scholarship as well as financial assistance to any child or teen to attend camp.